desimealsnow/auspicious-time/CONTEXT.md

 - API key requirements
   - Enable Places API (New) for the project, billing enabled
   - Allow localhost:3000 referrer for local development
+  - If suggestions time out: verify a billing account is attached to the same project as the API key

 Testing the Places key (no browser)